Organic Lunchbox Essentials

 Staving off any afternoon tummy-rumbles, a healthy dessert is the secret to keeping your kids fuelled throughout the afternoon before dinner.
 In a handy six pack, Yeo Valley's raspberry and apricot Little Yeos fit perfectly in a lunch box, whilst Organix offer an excellent range of healthy snacks for kids, try out these soft, oaty carrot cake bars.

-Get in touch to let us know your top tips for leading an organic lifestyle with your school-age children and keep an eye on our website, social channels and the hashtag #OrganicSeptember for more handy hints, tips and recipes throughout the month.
+Get in touch by tagging us on Facebook, Twitter and Instagram to let us know your top tips for leading an organic lifestyle with your school-age children.
+Keep an eye on our website and social channels for more handy hints, tips and recipes.